infernojs/inferno-boilerplate/README.md

 ## Overview

 This is a very basic boilerplate example for people wanting to get started with Inferno.
-This boilerplate uses `inferno@beta42`, `webpack`, `babel` and the `babel-plugin-inferno` JSX Babel plugin.
+This boilerplate uses `inferno`, `webpack`, `babel` and the `babel-plugin-inferno` JSX Babel plugin.
 This boilerplate shows how to use `inferno-router` in a very simple way.

 ## Getting started